Winter Car Emergency Kit & Accessories

-One of the best gifts you can buy someone is the one they hope they’ll never have to use: a winter car emergency kit.
-It’s terrible to be stranded on the road under any circumstances, but wintry conditions only make this worse.
-Even if you never use it, a winter car emergency kit will at least give you peace of mind.
-Here’s what you need to keep in your car in winter to make sure you’re always prepared.
+Not sure where to start?
+Is your ‘Winter emergency kit’ currently your cell phone?
+Don’t worry, we’ve got a list of items we think you should include this Winter.
+Even if you never use it, a Winter car emergency kit will at least give you peace of mind.
+Here’s what you need to keep in your car this Winter to make sure you’re always prepared.

 First Aid Kit

-Honestly, this is important to have in your car all year round.
-Of course winter does pose it’s own particular risks.
+You should really have this in your car all year round.
+Of course, Winter does pose its own particular risks.
 Aside from bandages, ointment, and the standard first aid fare, it’s a good idea to have a cold-weather focused first aid kit that includes hand and foot warmers, and a reflective heat blanket.
-Chemical glow sticks are a plus, as are flares and a backup cellphone charger.
+Chemical glow sticks are a plus, as are flares and a backup cell phone charger.

 Emergency Car Repair Kit